 Annette’s concern for justice is reflected in her 20 years of service on the Board of Directors of North Carolina Right to Life, which educates and advocates for the unborn, the disabled and the elderly – the vulnerable in our society.

 Her compassion extends to all living creatures.
 She likes to rescue injured wildlife and has rescued many reptiles, mammals and birds over the years — including a barred owl.

 Annette and her husband, Jim, live in Wake Forest and belong to Crossroads Fellowship.
 When not working, they enjoy traveling, community events and sailing.

-Kathrynn Johnston, Legal Assistant
+Kathrynn Johnston, Paralegal

-When not working, Kathrynn likes to spend time with her husband Will, who is also a SEBTS student.
+When not working, Kathrynn likes to spend time with her husband Will, who is also a SEBTS graduate student.
 They have a border collie named Jax and are active members of Imago Dei Church in Raleigh.
 Kathrynn also enjoys cooking, reading fiction and travelling.

 Julia Given joined our firm in 2018 as an administrative assistant.
 She helps manage scheduling and correspondence with new and existing clients.
 She also assists with preparing estate administration (probate) filings for the Clerks of Court.